-The Department of Hematology/Oncology has a number of specialty services composed of professionals dedicated to treating cancer and hematologic diseases and improving the quality of life for patients.
+The Division of Hematology and Medical Oncology at Mayo Clinic in Phoenix/Scottsdale, Arizona, has a number of specialty services composed of professionals dedicated to treating cancer and hematologic diseases and improving the quality of life for patients.

-The department includes several subspecialty clinics, including the Breast Clinic, Blood and Marrow Transplant Program, and Chemotherapy and Infusions Center.
-The Department of Hematology/ Oncology is fully integrated with other medical specialties.
+The department includes several subspecialty clinics, such as the Breast Clinic and Bone Marrow Transplant Program.
+The Division of Hematology and Medical Oncology is fully integrated with other medical specialties.

-Annually, Mayo Clinic Arizona evaluates thousands of patients with diverse solid tumors and hematological disorders.
+Annually, Mayo Clinic evaluates thousands of patients with diverse solid tumors and hematological disorders at the Arizona campus.
 In addition, Mayo evaluates a significant number of patients with nonmalignant hematologic disorders, including thrombocytosis, thrombocytopenia, neutropenia and anemia.
-You will play an important role in the care of these patients.
+You play an important role in the care of these patients.

 Mayo Clinic actively participates in clinical trials of newer therapies for malignant disorders, including many Phase I and Phase II trials.
 In addition to intramural protocols, other trials involve cooperative efforts with a variety of groups.

-You will be assigned a faculty adviser who can provide comprehensive educational advice and personal support.
-Your adviser also will serve as a contact point, introducing you and your family to Phoenix/Scottsdale and the Mayo Clinic system.
+You are assigned a dedicated faculty adviser who can provide comprehensive educational advice and personal support.
+Trainees meet with their advisers periodically throughout the program to review their progress and career goals, and ensure that their educational needs are being met.
+Your adviser also serves as a contact point for introducing you and your family to the Phoenix area and the Mayo Clinic system.